 But here’s a purchase that gave me fits yesterday.
 This post could be subtitled “the anatomy of a bad impulse buy.”
 The offending gadget is often advertised by its French name, mandoline.
 The one I got came in a swanky box, but used thankfully didn’t compound the insult with fancy terminology.
 Instead it was labeled simply “5-in-1 Chopper and Slicer.”

 I should have known better, but it was so sleek looking with its white and black handle.
 And so many attachments!
 The box pictured vegetables so alluringly sliced and diced – how could I resist?
-And then there was the price.
+And then the price caught my eye.
 It was on sale at TJMaxx for $12.99, with the come-on to “compare at $20.00.”

 Problem #1 – The color